 Several studies have looked at using classical psychedelics for the treatment of mental health conditions that do not respond to traditional treatment methods.

 The studies included the use of psilocybin (present in magic mushrooms), ayahuasca, and LSD.
-Collectively, the seven studies looked at 130 people who had depression, anxiety, or both.
+The seven studies looked at 130 people with depression, anxiety, or both.

 The participants experienced “immediate and significant” antidepressant and anxiolytic effects with the use of psychedelics.
 These effects lasted for several months.